peter88213/aeon3obsidian/docs/template/README.md

 The *aeon3obsidian* Python script extracts the items of an [Aeon Timeline 3](https://timeline.app/) project and generates a set of Markdown documents.

+---

+## Note

+This script is based on a reverse-engineered *.aeon* project file created with *Aeon Timeline* version 3.4.20.
+The file is marked as version 15.

+When the application is updated, the file format may change and this tool may no longer work for you.
+Please consider it experimental.

+---

 ![Screenshot](Screenshots/screen01.png)

 ## Features